sreejith-seeyez/hawtdawg-all-ears/FAQ.md

 Scroll down to the section called "Passions" and tell potential mates and friends all about the treats and toys that make your tail wag.

 When you're done, click "Save Changes" to show the world.

+## Photos are nice and all, but I don't see very well.
+How can I smell the other dogs?

+We regret that we are unable to offer our customers email-o-vision at this time.

+As soom as human technology catches up to dog noses, we'll be sure to add a scent feature to the app.

+In the meantime, Why not meet up at the dog park to get a whiff of your new friend?